harshit-cc/2.9-react-axios/lesson.md

 ```
 npm install axios
 ```
+To prepare for this section, copy the starter project from folder `apps\begin` from the lesson repo into your working folder, e.g. `work`.
+We will integrate axios into a React app and interact with the backend database using the API.

+## Part 1: Integrating Axios into React

 Axios is a promise-based HTTP client for the browser and node.js.
 It allows the client to connect to APIs and retrieve/manipulate data as necessary.
 Promises are a way of making sure the API command completes before executing the next line of code, i.e *asynchronous processing*.

-There are two methods to implement asynchronous promises in Javascript:
-- then...catch
-- async...await

-## Part 1: Integrating Axios into React

-To prepare for this section, copy the starter project from folder `apps\begin` from the lesson repo into your working folder, e.g. `work`.
-We will integrate axios into a React app and interact with the backend database using the API.

 ### Step 1: Create Axios API Component